Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 The Best Nature Activities for Kids and Educators

 We hope you enjoy this collection of outdoor learning ideas for homeschoolers, outdoor educators, and anyone looking to enhance their child’s connection to the natural world.
-You may also like this collection of nature crafts and art ideas that use natural materials.
+You may also like this collection of nature crafts and art ideas.

-We will be adding to this list of nature school preschool, forest school kindergarten, and nature study ideas as we find and create more, so don’t forget to bookmark this list of outside activities for kids and check back often!
+We will add to this list of nature school preschool, forest school kindergarten, and nature study ideas as we find and create more, so don’t forget to bookmark this list of outside activities for kids and check back often!

 Learn more about Rhythms of Play HERE!